Cats Tor Walk

 1. Go back to stage 1

 From Cats Tor summit, you simply need to retrace your steps back to the car park, thereby completing this short walk.
-On the way back you'll get a good view of the rock outcrop (pictured) just above Oldgate Nick, that you may have missed on your way past earlier.
-According to the information board near the car park, Pym Chair was a formation of rocks that once stood on the ridge close to this point.
+On the way back you’ll get a good view of the rock outcrop (pictured) known as Oldgate Nick, that you may have missed on your way past earlier.
+This crag has nearly 20 named rock climbs ranging in difficulty from Moderate (M) to Extremely Difficult (E5).